NinaLista/Hotkey-Kielitoimisto-Google-Synonyymit/README.md

 - **Alt + W**
   📖 Looks up the selected text on **Synonyymit.fi**

+- Add more: SAOB, any language specific Wikipedia or Wiktionary, searchable databases - according to your project and workflow needs.

 Note!
 Choose keys according to your own keyboard and software (watch out for duplicate commands present in softwares or Windows).